dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 Setup ODK Collect from QR code
 ------------------------------
 Open ODK Collect.
-2020 update: accept message to migrate forms to "private storage".

-If you were provided with a QR code, you can speed up the ODK Collect setup.

 * Settings (three dots top right) > Configure via QR code (if asked, grant ODK Collect required permissions to access camera)
 * Update the username to a real name, e.g. "Florian Mayer".
-* Get blank forms on each tablet.
-This both prepares the tablets for field work, and verifies username/password/server url.
+  Initially, use the coordintator's (your) name.
+* Set camera to medium / 2048px
+* set guidance to yes - collapsed

 Distribute offline background imagery
 -------------------------------------
 * You will be provided the background imagery files (extension ``.mbtiles``).
 * Connect each tablet via USB, unlock screen, confirm dialogue to allow file transfer on tablet.
-* Copy the mbtiles files into ``/Android/data/org.odk.collect.android/files/layers`` on each tablet.
+* Copy the mbtiles files into ``/Android/data/org.odk.collect.android/file/projects/<project hash>/layers`` on each tablet.
 * You can provide multiple mbtiles.
 Mind available disk space (16GB ish) vs mbtiles size (200-500MB each) vs storage for ODK records including media files (photos).
 * Open ODK Collect, Fill blank form, hit any map symbol next to the forms, tap the layers button,